yeosu0107/unity-os-native-popup/README.md

 ## How to use

-For a detailed description of each function, please refer to the [Wiki](https://github.com/yeosu0107/UnityOSNativePopup/wiki).
+For a detailed description of each function, please check to the [Wiki](https://github.com/yeosu0107/UnityOSNativePopup/wiki).

 ### Initialize
 To use UnityOSNativePopup, you must initialize it.<br/>